TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Raymarching/Raymarching.md

 somewhere in between.

 With additional care, we may try to model the local behavior of the density function, and skip closer to where the function is estimated to hit zero.
 However, since the coverage and density consist of fairly complicated noise functions, this approach is difficult to implement in a correct and useful fashion, so we will not pursue it.
+Similarly, we could base the step size on the local density.
+Starting from `transmittance = exp(-density * extinction * stepSize)`, then an apropriate step size could be based on the maximum change in transmittance we desire over each step, `target_step_size = -log(target_transmittance) / (density * extinction)`, although this approach suffers from similar issues.
+One possible similar direction to follow could be to base the target step size on cloud coverage instead, which tells us the maximum possible density values, and will change more slowly and continuously over distance.
+This approach would be a sort of middle ground between our local approach and the hierarchical cloud coverage lookup apprroach discussed above.

 Note that we may parametrize these step sizes based on the base step size; if it is smaller, we can take vary large multiples of that step